Blog Insights

 Start (and fail) small

-Once you have a clear understanding of what you’re trying to achieve and what tactics might work for you, try it out before you commit.
+Once you have a clear understanding of what you’re trying to achieve and what tactics might work, try it out before you commit.
 You can learn a lot about what your audience wants and where your capacity gaps are by testing out ideas.

 Define who you are trying to reach and what they care about, then do a single event, a trial campaign, or a single video with a small group before announcing a series.
 Establish metrics that measure reactions, engagements, and your own internal successes and challenges in executing the plan—remember that staffing, budget, and organizational change management are components of your plan as well.